TommasoTricker/Omegle-MITM/README.md

 ## Warnings
 - You might get banned from the moderated section if you keep this running for too long, you'll know when it happens because an exception will occur.
 The program will still work in the unmoderated section, just close and reopen it after the exception.
-- If it gets stuck on searching for a new chat that means you're being blocked by captchas that Omegle uses this to stop bots, and with this program you're essentially a tunnel for bots.
+- If it gets stuck on searching for a new chat that means you're being blocked by captchas that Omegle uses to stop bots, and with this program you're essentially a tunnel for bots.

 ## Requirements
 - Firefox